Jürgen Kohler

-Jürgen Kohler (born 6 October 1965) is a World Cup-winning German footballer and manager, who played as a centre-back.
-Since 2018, he has been in charge of the youth team of Viktoria Köln.
+Jürgen Kohler (born 6 October 1965) is a German former professional footballer and manager, who played as a centre-back.
+He is currently the U17 manager of Bonner SC.
+During his playing career, he won the World Cup with the German national team in 1990 and the European Championship in 1996.
+At club level, he won the UEFA Champions League, the UEFA Cup, three German championships, and one Italian championship as a player of Bayern Munich, Juventus Turin and Borussia Dortmund.

 Playing career

+Club

 Kohler enjoyed a lengthy career at the highest level with exactly 500 top flight league matches, playing primarily as a centre back in the German Bundesliga, and in the Italian Serie A, achieving notable success both at domestic and international level with FC Bayern Munich, Borussia Dortmund and Juventus.

 Kohler's professional career began at Waldhof Mannheim, where he made his Bundesliga debut as a substitute against 1.
 FC Kaiserslautern in April 1984.
 His first professional goal came in a 5–2 defeat of FC Schalke 04 on 26 January 1985.

 A two-year spell at 1.
 FC Köln preceded a transfer to Bayern Munich, with the Bavarian club winning the Bundesliga championship in his first season at the club.

 In 1991, Kohler transferred to Italian club Juventus.
 After being named Serie A's best foreign player for 1992, he went on to be part of the team that won the 1992–93 UEFA Cup against Borussia Dortmund, as well as a league and cup double in the 1994–95 season.

 Returning to Germany to play for Dortmund in 1995, Kohler won another league championship in 1996 and helped the club to the 1997 UEFA Champions League Final.
-In a reversal of Kohler's previous continental final, Dortmund defeated his former club Juventus to become European Champions for the first time.
+In a reversal of Kohler's previous continental final victory, Dortmund defeated his former club Juventus to become European Champions for the first time.
 As a result of this success, Kohler was named Footballer of the Year (Germany) for 1997.
 In the 2001–02 season, the last of his career, Kohler won his third Bundesliga title with Dortmund and reached the final of the UEFA Cup.

 In his final professional appearance, the 2002 UEFA Cup Final against Feyenoord, Kohler was sent off for a foul on Jon Dahl Tomasson in the 31st minute of the match.
 After losing possession to Tomasson on the edge of Dortmund's penalty area, Kohler tripped the Danish forward inside the area to concede a penalty kick and was given a straight red card by referee Vítor Melo Pereira.
 Pierre van Hooijdonk scored the opening goal from the resulting penalty and BVB went on to lose the match 3–2.

+International

-At international level, Kohler made over 100 appearances for the German national team, playing at three FIFA World Cups and three UEFA European Championships, winning the 1990 FIFA World Cup and UEFA Euro 1996.
+At international level, Kohler made over 100 appearances for the Germany national team, playing at three FIFA World Cups and three UEFA European Championships, winning the 1990 FIFA World Cup and UEFA Euro 1996.